Humana Medicare Advantage Plans Review

 Jeff Hoyt

-Jeff Hoyt, Editor in Chief Sarah Goldy-Brown, Writer & Researcher
+Jeff Hoyt, Editor in Chief Sarah Goldy Brown, Writer & Researcher

 Pros About Humana Medicare Advantage

-• All-in-one coverage options: Many plans include Medicare Part A, Part B, and Part D
+• All-in-one coverage options: Many plans include Medicare Part A, Part B and Part D.

-• User-friendly website: Humana’s website lets you find plans, pricing, and benefits based on your ZIP code and easily compare your options.
+• User-friendly website: Humana’s website lets you find plans, pricing and benefits based on your ZIP code and easily compare your options.

 Cons About Humana Medicare Advantage

 • Benefits vary by plan: Extras and perks vary depending on which plan you choose.
-Be sure to read all plan details and thoroughly compare your options before choosing.
+Be sure to read all plan details thoroughly and compare your options before choosing.

 Available Humana Medicare Advantage Plans